didww/didww_encrypt_python/README.md

-# DIDWW Encrypt Python3 SDK
+# DIDWW Encrypt Python 3 SDK

 This is Python 3 module and utility to encrypt file for DIDWW API 3.